Oval-Maria127/CodersCoffeeHouse0/README.md

 Coding Languages
 HTML &CSS

-Features
+Features; what i've added and why.

-Navigation bar -
+Navigation bar - A navigation bar that will send the user to the 'Home' page, 'Drinks Menu', 'Contact' page

-Footer -
+Footer - has a list of social media and a copyright logo

-Contact us page-
+Contact us page- The contact page has a list of opening and closing times, the coffee shop address and phone number and email address.

-Map -
+Map - This is self explantory but it shows the location of the coffee shop.
+Also makes the site seem more reputable.

-Drinks Menu  -
+Drinks Menu  - A list of hot and cold drinks.

-A prize draw page -
+A prize draw page - This enables the 'site owner' to see what their customers want to see on the site.
+It also helps to motivate customers to fill in the form for the chance of winning a years supply of co

-What I didn't have time for,
+What I didn't have time for;

-What I've added and why.
+A snacks menu - As i was not sure where to put it or weather or not i should have made differnt page for it.
+If i had put a snack's menu with the drinks menu i would not be sure how to scale it